AdobeDocs/genstudio.en/help/user-guide/content/overview.md

 ## Content capabilities

-GenStudio makes it easy to manage your approved assets and accelerate the your content lifecycle.
-Use the **[!UICONTROL Content]** panel to find and reuse performant content or select an asset or experience to jumpstart the creation of new variants for an evergreen campaign.
+GenStudio makes it easy to manage your approved assets and accelerate the content lifecycle.
+In **[!UICONTROL Content]** mode, you can search, find, and reuse performant content or select an asset or experience to jumpstart the creation of new variants for an evergreen campaign.

 ### Upload assets

 The **[!UICONTROL Add assets]** panel allows you to drag-and-drop or browse for assets in your local files.
 Optionally, you can import assets from an external source, such as OneDrive or Dropbox.
 A [!UICONTROL Campaign] or Project name is the only required detail before upload.
-It is important to note that providing more details such as Channels, Region, and Keywords, enables everyone on your team to quickly identify and retrieve relevant content.
+Providing more details such as Keywords, enables everyone on your team to identify and retrieve relevant content quickly.

 ### Search and find approved content

-When you save approved content with generation context and rich metadata, it becomes easier to narrow search results quickly.
-GenStudio Content provides filtering on asset details and matching search text.

-GenStudio AI automatically identifies certain details, such as color.
+When you save approved assets, [!DNL Content] maintains the rich metadata, generation context, and history.
+Asset details help to narrow search results quickly using filter and search strings.
+GenStudio AI automatically identifies and stores certain details, such as color.
 Searching for `blue` in the search field narrows the content list to assets tagged as blue.

-See Asset details for an in-depth look at metadata used in GenStudio.

 ## Work with templates